cosmos/cosmos/GOVERNANCE_DOC.md

 ### Proposal filter (minimum deposit)

-To prevent spam, proposals must be submitted with a deposit in Atoms.
-Voting period will not start as long as the proposal's deposit is smaller than the minimum deposit parameter `MinDeposit`.
+To prevent spam, proposals must be submitted with a `deposit` in Atoms such that `0 < deposit < MinDeposit`.

-When a proposal is submitted, it has to be accompagnied by a deposit that must be strictly positive but that can be inferior to `MinDeposit`.
-Indeed, the submitter need not pay for the entire deposit on its own.
-If a proposal's deposit is strictly inferior to `MinDeposit`, other Atom holders can increase the proposal's deposit by sending a `TxGovDeposit` transaction.
-Once the proposals's deposit reaches `minDeposit`, it enters voting period.
+Other Atom holders can increase the proposal's deposit by sending a `TxGovDeposit` transaction.
+Once the proposals's deposit reaches `MinDeposit`, it enters voting period.

 ### Deposit refund